 Other Information on Seating Position

-- Round tables are better than square or oblong tables for the group and team meetings.
-Obviously this works well because no-one is at the head of the table, which promotes a feeling of equality and teamwork.
+- Round tables are better than square or oblong tables for group and team meetings.
+Obviously, this works well because no one is at the head of the table, which promotes a feeling of equality and teamwork.
 King Arthur - or the creator of the legend (King Arthur and the Knights of the Round Table) - opted for a round table for this reason.
 The term 'round table' has come to symbolise teamwork and fairness, etc., for a long time.
-Unfortunately, round tables ar not common in offices, which means thinking carefully about best seating arrangements for square or oblong tables.
+Unfortunately, round tables are not common in offices, which means thinking carefully about the best seating arrangements for square or oblong tables.